aws-samples/sample-empowering-air-quality-research-secure-machine-learning-predictive-analytics/README.md

    - This includes data preparation, model training, and deployment steps
    - The blog post provides step-by-step guidance with screenshots
 3. **Update Configuration**:
-   - Run `./bin/setup.sh` again to update the model ID
+   - Edit `infra/scripts/post-deployment-config.ini` with your Canvas model ID
    - Re-deploy with `cd infra && cdk deploy`

-### Auto-Discovery
+### Configuration Management

-The setup script will automatically attempt to discover your Canvas models.
-If no models are found:
+The setup script uses configuration files instead of auto-discovery:
-- The script will use a placeholder model ID
+- The script uses a placeholder Canvas model ID initially
-- You can complete the infrastructure deployment
+- You can complete the infrastructure deployment with the placeholder
 - Follow the blog post to create your Canvas model
-- Re-run the setup to update the configuration
+- Update the configuration file with your actual model ID and re-deploy

-### Manual Configuration

-If auto-discovery fails, you can find your Canvas model ID manually in the SageMaker Canvas console as described in the blog post.

 ## Deployment